-There’s no doubt that the golden gate of the Palace of Versailles displays excess opulence of French royalty.
-Boy, I was blown away the moment I got a closer look of the iron-wrought gate swathed in gold.
+There’s no doubt that the golden gate of the Palace of Versailles displays the excess opulence of French royalty.
+Boy, I was blown away the moment I got a closer look at the iron-wrought gate swathed in gold.
 Ok, it might not be real gold but it should be something close to that. 😀 The palace is also widely known as Chateau de Versailles.

 Exact Replica.
 The 80-meter golden gate that stands today is not the original one.
 Nothing was left of the old one that was destroyed during the French Revolution.
 The French government decided to build the exact replica of the golden gate.
-It took two years to re-create referencing historical documentations.
+It took two years to re-create referencing historical documentation.
 This 15-tonne masterpiece cost 4 million pounds!

-How to get to the Palace of Versailles.
-The palace is an hour drive west of Paris.
-Instead of taking a train, I decided to take the bus that our hostel arranged because there’s only 3 euros difference.
-And the best thing about it, our own car dropped us off right at the entrance of the palace.
+The palace is an hour’s drive west of Paris.
+Instead of taking a train, I decided to take the bus tour that our hostel arranged because there’s only a 3 euros difference.
+And the best thing about it was our own car dropped us off right at the entrance of the palace.
 Unlike the train, you have to figure out a ride to the palace when you arrive at Versailles station.
-Our driver gave us three hours and a half to explore the palace, which is enough, unless you want to explore the whole acres of gardens.
+Our driver gave us three hours and a half to explore the palace, which is enough unless you want to explore the whole acres of gardens.